 Successfully completed Chemistry 1A

 Application for the Biological Technology Certificate Program may be made at any time.
 Applicants are on a first-come first-served basis and are accepted for the next Biology 102A course.
 We encourage you to spend the intervening time working on the general requirements, increasing your computer skills and participating in other program activities.

-Bridges to Stem Cell Research at Pasadena City College is a stem cell training program funded by the California Institute for Regenerative Medicine (CIRM), the state stem cell agency.
+Bridges to Stem Cell Research and Therapy at Pasadena City College is a stem cell training program funded by the California Institute for Regenerative Medicine (CIRM), the state stem cell agency.
 The program offers exciting new research, educational, and training opportunities to biotechnology students at Pasadena City College (PCC).

 If you are selected to participate in the CIRM Bridges Internship Program, you will have an opportunity to participate in a one-year paid internship in a world-class laboratory performing stem cell research.
 In addition, you will also be eligible for additional coursework and educational enhancement activities related to stem cell biology offered by the host research institutions.

 - prepares you for research and career opportunities in the fields of stem cell biology and regenerative medicine

 - provides you with a theoretical and practical education in the rapidly growing field of stem cell research by offering new educational, research, and training opportunities